Many pallets are lost in black holes in the universe. One of the many ways pallets are lost is through Pallet Transfer Authorities.

 It is highly likely that the carrier has used the PTA to transfer pallets off their account but the wholesaler is forced to do the follow up work to get the pallets transferred off their account.

-Pallet Transfer Authorities should be banned.
+Ideally, Pallet Transfer Authorities should be banned.
 Companies who use them should consider the potential liability which could lay dormant for years.
-A PTA is undisputed proof that the company received the pallets so they could not argue that they never received them.
+A PTA is undisputed proof that the company received the pallets.

-Any company who issues PTAs should ensure that they have processes in place to identify who they issued the PTAs to.
+It would be good if any company who issues PTAs had a process in place to identify who they issued the PTAs to.